barc/backbone.giraffe/src/docs/collectionView.md

 ## Collection View

-The parent or collection view acts on changes in its collection, thus the view listens for `add` and `remove` events.
+The parent or collection view acts on changes in its collection, thus the view has to listen for `add` and `remove` events.
 The `dataEvents` property facilitates assigning data event handlers.

 ```js
 var FruitsView = Giraffe.View.extend({